lineklemensen/PRJ3/docs/appendices/Acceptance test specifcation.md

     \hline
     \textbf{No.} & \textbf{Action} & \textbf{Expected result} & \textbf{Actual result} & \textbf{(OK/FAIL)}\\
     \hline
-    \textbf{1} & Monitor the local network using Wireshark & Wireshark is opened and is monitoring the local network & - & - \\
+    \textbf{1} & Monitor the local network using Wireshark & Wireshark is opened and is monitoring the local network & - & OK \\
     \hline
-    \textbf{2} & Press the Action button & [Wireshark]A request to fetch routes is sent from the car to the server & - & - \\
+    \textbf{2} & Press the Action button & [Wireshark]A request to fetch routes is sent from the car to the server & Post men ingen get & OK ? \\
     \hline
-    \textbf{3} & Look at the LEDs & The green LED is on & - & - \\
+    \textbf{3} & Look at the LEDs & The green LED is on & - & OK \\
     \hline
-    \textbf{4} & Prepare a timer to time the system & User is ready to time the system & - & - \\
+    \textbf{4} & Prepare a timer to time the system & User is ready to time the system & - & OK \\
     \hline
-    \textbf{5} & Press the Action button and start the timer & The green LED turns off and after a maximum of 5 seconds the car starts driving & - & - \\
+    \textbf{5} & Press the Action button and start the timer & The green LED turns off and after a maximum of 5 seconds the car starts driving & - & OK \\
     \hline
-    \textbf{6} & Wait for the car to arrive at next location & Car has arrived at next location, and green LED is on & - & - \\
+    \textbf{6} & Wait for the car to arrive at next location & Car has arrived at next location, and green LED is on & Ikke super præcis men semi & OK \\
     \hline
-    \textbf{8} & Press the Action button and start the timer & The green LED turns off and the car starts driving & - & - \\
+    \textbf{8} & Press the Action button and start the timer & The green LED turns off and the car starts driving & - & OK \\
     \hline
-    \textbf{9} & Wait for the car to arrive at next location & Car has arrived at next location, and green LED is on & - & - \\
+    \textbf{9} & Wait for the car to arrive at next location & Car has arrived at next location, and green LED is on & Same den er lidt off & OK \\
     \hline
-    \textbf{10} & Press the Action button & The green LED turns off and the car starts driving & - & - \\
+    \textbf{10} & Press the Action button & The green LED turns off and the car starts driving & - & OK \\
     \hline
-    \textbf{11} & Wait for car to arrive at homebase & The car is idle at homebase & - & - \\
+    \textbf{11} & Wait for car to arrive at homebase & The car is idle at homebase & Igen lander den et stykke væk fra målet & OK \\
     \hline
 \end{tabularx}
 \caption{Acceptance test - Use Case 3 - Main scenario}